 "Exactly," said the Thero, the extent of his smile now far exceeding the canons of Buddhist art.
 "And now, if you will excuse me, I think I'll go to sleep."
+Twenty-One

-S o this," grumbled Franklin, "is my reward for twenty years of devoted public service-to be regarded even by my own family as a bloodstained butcher."
+"So THIS," GRUMBLED Franklin, "is my reward for twenty years of devoted public service-to be regarded even by my own family as a blood-stained butcher."